polterguy/phosphorusfive/FAQ.md

 Go create your own universe.

-I do however take suggestions from others, and I do consider myself quite polite, and I am famous for changing my mind, once the facts no longer compiles.
+I do however take suggestions from others, and I do consider myself quite polite, and I am famous for changing my mind, once my existing mind no longer compiles.

 ### What's your sense of humor?